DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ### Step 4 - Draw a conclusion

-Since this p-value is larger than 0.05, we fail to reject the null hypothesis.
+Since this $p$-value is larger than 0.05, we fail to reject the null hypothesis.
 That is, based on our data, we do not find statistically significant evidence against the claim that the number on the golf balls are equally likely.
 We can't say that the proportion of golf balls with each number differs from 0.25.

 ## Repeat with a different test statistic